Home ►

 • Speech language pathologist (SLP)

-• Non-behavioral or mental telehealth -- There may be originating site requirements and geographic location restrictions.
+• Non-behavioral or mental telehealth -- There are originating site requirements and geographic location restrictions.

 • Behavioral or mental telehealth -- All patients can continue to receive telehealth wherever they are located, with no originating site requirements or geographic location restriction.

 HCPCS Code Q3014 describes the Medicare telehealth originating sites facility fee.
-The Medicare originating site facility fee amount for CY 2024 is $29.96.
-Modifier 95 is not used with Q3014.
+The Medicare originating site facility fee amount for CY 2024 is $31.01.

 An originating site facility fee can only be billed when the patient is in a healthcare facility receiving telehealth.
 Medicare makes payment to the distant site practitioner for the professional services.